neuromorphicsystems/event_warping/README.md

 A simple noisy and dense data is provided in `data/simple_noisy_events_with_motion.es` to run the algorithm.

-## Summary of the algorithm:
+## Summary

-The proposed method takes events as input, which can be very dense and noisy, and the temporal window can be arbitrarily large.
-Without any prior knowledge of the camera motion, it applies an analytical geometric-based correction on the warped image to ensure high contrast when the events are optimally aligned.
-By employing this approach, the method guarantees a convex loss surface, particularly in dense scenes.
+This paper addresses the problem of the noise intolerance in Contrast Maximization framework and proposed an analytical solution to it.
+The solution was evaluated on dense event data from the ISS.

 <p align="center">
   <img alt="Light" src="./img/before_correction.gif" width="26%">